haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 the values for * ranging between 1 and 10 reflecting the ranking of the top 10 models according to their haddock score, with model `cluster1_1.pdb` being the model with the overall best HADDOCK score.

-**Note** _that when clustering is performed, the best rank cluster might not be cluster1.
-In that case the cluster numbering follows the size of the clusters, with cluster1 being the most populated cluster, but not per se the top-ranked one.
-The order on the results webpage corresponds to the ranking._
+<b>Important</b> <i>that the cluster number is not its ranking but a measure of how populated it is.
+Cluster 1 will always contain the most models, but it might not be the top ranking cluster.
+The order on the results webpage corresponds to the ranking.
+Please check the <b>[HADDOCK Manual](https://www.bonvinlab.org/software/haddock2.4/analysis/#cluster-based-analysis){:target="_blank"}</b> for more information.</i>

-With the following command we can load the top 10 models into PyMol (sorted by HADDOCK score) along with the reference compound provided in the `data` directory for closer examination.
+With the following command we can load the top 10 models into PyMOL (sorted by HADDOCK score) along with the reference compound provided in the `data` directory for closer examination.

 <a class="prompt prompt-cmd">